jauntybrain/flow-links-extension/POSTINSTALL.md

 ## How to handle links in the apps

-Unfortunately, this extension does not support the Dynamic Links libraries/packages.
+Unfortunately, this extension does not support the Firebase Dynamic Links libraries/packages.
 Therefore, it is recommended to use the native implementations for handling deep links - most of them are very easy to setup:

 - [Flutter](https://pub.dev/packages/uni_links)
 - [React Native](https://reactnative.dev/docs/linking)